Benefits of Glass Kitchen & Bathroom Countertops

 Will the glass scratch?

 Even though glass is a hard material any glass surface can scratch.
 A few tips will help to eliminate scratches.
-Do not cut directly on the glass but use a wood cutting board.
+Don't cut directly on the glass but use a wood cutting board.
 Make sure not to drag rough items (like pottery) across the surface.
-To minimize seeing scratches consider using a decorative textured or colored bottom surface.
+To minimize seeing scratches consider a decorative textured or colored bottom surface.

 Can people see clutter in the drawers underneath the glass?

-With the use of a substrate on the bottom side of the glass (which can be a metal or back coated color) the contents will be largely obscured.
+By using a substrate on the bottom side of the glass (which can be a metal or back coated color) the contents are obscured.